changeworld/azure-docs.pl-pl/articles/active-directory/develop/msal-java-get-remove-accounts-token-cache.md

 ## <a name="learn-more"></a>Dowiedz się więcej

-Jeśli używasz programu MSAL for Java, Dowiedz się więcej o [serializacji niestandardowego buforu tokenów w MSAL for Java](msal-java-token-cache-serialization.md).
+If you are using MSAL for Java, learn about [Custom token cache serialization in MSAL for Java](msal-java-token-cache-serialization.md).